Unyeada Kingdom: King Edabiri Dynasty

-The young King Otuo Ogbalakon inherented a well-organized mornachy and was trained in the mastery of warfare of Old Unyeada.
-The King or Okaan-Ama is head of all the heads of lineages (Ibirinya).
-Each of the lineages possesses a number of war-canoe Houses or Otoko.
-Though, King Otuo Ogbolakon ascended the throne at a tender age but he was able to reorganized some traditional institutions and safeguards such as the Ofiokpo cult and emen Ogbologbo in Old Unyeada.
+The young King Otuo Ogbalakon inherited a well-organized monarchy and was trained in the mastery of warfare of Old Unyeada.
+The King or Okaan-Ama is the traditional head of all the heads Okaan-Ibirinya of lineages.
+Each of the lineages (Ibirinya) possesses a number of major War-canoe Houses (Egwe) which are manned by Okaan-Egwe.
+The Okaan-Egwes who more-or-less High Chiefs control fleet of family chiefs who take charge of the family units (Otoko).

+Though, King Otuo Ogbolakon ascended the throne at a tender age but he was able to reorganized some traditional institutions and safeguards such as the Ofiokpo cult and Emen Ogbologbo in Old Unyeada.